 Religiosity is currently an interesting topic for marketers (Khan et al., 2022; Sandikci, 2011).
 Several researchers have explored the role of religion and religiosity on consumer behavior such as (Aji et al., 2021; Bananuka et al., 2020; Hassani & Moghavvemi, 2019; Johnson et al., 2001).
 Religiosity is an essential subculture that shows a person's level of commitment to his religion (Khan et al., 2022; Shakona, 2013).
 Religiosity also plays an important role in shaping personal values, and will ultimately shape individual behavior (Graafland, 2017; Khan et al., 2022; Nugroho et al., 2017).
-Scholars have considered religiosity as an important factor in shaping consumer decision making.
-Religion as a powerful cultural force has a significant influence on the values and beliefs of human beings and greatly influences their behavior (Khan et al., 2022; Shakona, 2013).
+Scholars have considered religiosity as a significant influence on the values and beliefs of human beings and greatly influences their behavior (Khan et al., 2022; Shakona, 2013).
 Its influence extends to all social entities and individuals in society; thus shaping the culture and norms (Hogg et al., 2010).